 Cons: It may be considered expensive, averaging around $380 for just the initial visit.
 Providers are limited, too.

 Acupuncture as an anti-aging treatment is a relatively new procedure, but it’s a promising one.
-One study has shown that it can help improve facial elasticity and skin hydration, both of which can help reduce the appearance of wrinkles.

 Pros: It’s all-natural and appears to be effective, though studies are limited.

 Cons: It may be difficult to find a licensed acupuncturist who specializes in facial treatments.
 It also may be expensive, and results are temporary.
 If you have an aversion to needles, acupuncture is not for you.

 Face patches, or Frownies, are sticky patches you can place on the areas where you’re prone to wrinkles.
 The patches are supposed to help smooth out wrinkles.

 Pros: The patches are easy to find and inexpensive, staring at around $20 for a box.
 Plus, no injections are necessary.

 Would you believe you could improve your skin just by taking vitamins?
 Key nutritional supplements may help improve collagen production.
 They may also have an antioxidant effect that helps prevent damage from free radicals.
 The best supplements to take include

 Pros: Vitamins are easily accessible and affordable for most.
 They also provide important nutrients to your body as a whole.